Music of Vietnam: Rock and heavy metal

 Introduced by American soldiers, rock and roll was popular in Saigon during the Vietnam War.
 This genre has developed strongly in the South and has spread out over the North region after the rise of Bức Tường in the 90s.
-For the last 10 years, metal has become more mainstream in Vietnam.
-Ngũ Cung and Microwave are the current top Vietnamese metal bands in the 21st century.
-Some songs that were popular during the Vietnam war include The Rolling Stones' "Paint it Black", The Beatles' "All You Need is Love," and Jimi Hendrix's "Purple Haze".
+Popular songs during the Vietnam War include The Rolling Stones' "Paint it Black", The Beatles' "All You Need is Love," and Jimi Hendrix's "Purple Haze".
+The 21st century saw the rise of mainstream metal with bands such as Ngũ Cung and Microwave, as well as new alternative rock and pop rock bands, namely Ngọt, Cá Hồi Hoang, and Chillies.

-In the 21st century, in addition to bands from the 20th century, there are a number of new alternative rock - pop rock bands gradually appearing such as Ngọt, Cá Hồi Hoang or Chillies.
-The most special is Ngọt with many hits such as "Lần Cuối", "Thấy Chưa, để quên" and "Cho Tôi Đi Theo".

 Hip hop and rap

-The early 1990s hip hop import into Vietnam.
-However, due to language limitations, the number of listeners is not much.
-Until the early 2000s, hip hop began to grow in Vietnam become a movement of young people.
-Not long after that, the movement quickly subsided and many turned their backs on Hip Hop and Rap.
-Although it can be considered as the freezing period of Vietnamese Hip Hop, it also helps Vietnamese Underground Hip Hop become more stable when the true continues the mission of making this culture ever stronger and promises more and more talents are born from this cradle.
+Hip-hop is first introduced to Vietnam through a 1996 Sprite ad which includes pop lyrics that resembles a rap song.
+Furthermore, the genre continues to develop with Khanh Nhỏ's "Vietnamese Gang" featuring Thái Việt G, as the song remained as both a breakthrough and a milestone for early hip-hop in Vietnam, objectively viewed as the first Vietnamese song that includes flow and lyricism.
+The hip-hop scene throughout 2000s were considered a "golden era" with many underground talents based on rap forums, notably "DSK" or "Die Sonner Kinder" or "Da Sun Kid" (real name Trần Đức Minh) whose fame are heavily relevant to the late 2000s to early 2010s, as he associated the genre with an eccentric style of flow, lyricism and vocal; which crowned him as "King of Rap" in this era with "classics" such as "Lớn Rồi", "Chưa Bao Giờ",..

-Until the early 2005s new groups and communities were born Most prominent is Wowy a famous rapper in Vietnam in 2005s, and DSK ("Die Sonnen Kinder" or "Da Sun Kid") is called "King Of Rap".
-After that, he teamed up with Karik to become a very famous rapper couple in Vietnam in 2005s–2010s.
+It is also important to mention about Wowy, then-SouthGangz rapper, he inspired the "mainstream era" for Vietnamese hip-hop with hit songs such as "Hai Thế Giới", "Khu Tao Sống".
+He notably teamed up with Karik wich led to them becoming a very famous rapper couple in Vietnam in 2005s–2010s.
 Another famous rapper in Vietnam is named Suboi, she is the first Vietnamese female rapper to become successful in her country and is considered "Vietnam's queen of hip hop".